InesNeves04/Projects/README.md

     Libraries: SQLite3, Flask | Language: Python

 >ISIA Project:
-  - Reinforcement Learning Agents: Development of a RL agent using a customized OpenAI Gym environment, with modifications made to evaluate their impact on the agent’s learning process and performance.
+  - Reinforcement Learning Agents: Development of a reinforcement learning agent using a customized OpenAI Gym environment, with modifications made to evaluate their impact on the agent’s learning process and performance.
     Libraries: Stable Baselines, OpenAI Gym/Gymnasium, Optuna | Language: Python

 > LAB_IACD: